Table of Contents

 Account management positions can be very lucrative and competitive, so it’s important to have an edge over other candidates.

-Writing an effective cover letter can give you the extra appeal you need to catch an employer’s attention and increase your chances of landing a job.
+Writing a cover letter can give you the extra appeal you need to catch an employer’s attention and increase your chances of landing a job.

 Here are three tips for making your account manager cover letter more effective: